meetuparchive/learn-rust/class1.md

 If you use an IDE, you're IDE most likely already has integration for Rust via it's package manager or plugin system

-Visit [this website](https://areweideyet.com/) to get a sense of the current state of IDE support
+Visit [this website](https://areweideyet.com/) to get a sense of the current state of IDE support.

 ---